 - (k) Collections Collections of books and reference materials owned by the Library are charged to expense in the year of acquisition.
-During the year, the Library incurred \$935,605 in expenditures on collections (\$708,409 in 2020-2021). - (I) Measurement uncertainty The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses reported in the financial statements.
+During the year, the Library incurred \$1,035,088 in expenditures on collections (\$935,605 in 2021-2022). - (I) Measurement uncertainty The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses reported in the financial statements.
 At the time of preparation of these statements, management believes the estimates and assumptions to be reasonable.
 The most significant items where estimates are used are the liability for employee severance benefits, the liability for employee sick leave benefit and the useful life of tangible capital assets.
 Actual results could significantly differ from those estimated.
-Management's estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the financial statements in the year they become known.
+Management's estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the financial statements in the year they become known. - (m) Financial instruments Financial instruments are recorded at fair value on initial recognition, and are subsequently recorded at cost or amortized costs unless management has elected to carry the instruments at fair value.
+Management has not elected to record any financial instruments at fair value.